purplman/dashboard-demo/README.md

-# dashboard-demo
+# smyl dashboard

-Dashboard with custom admin authentication
+A dashboard with auth to get you started

 ## Installation